If you are looking to transfer money to Nigeria from Canada, a few things are top of the mind for you as the sender, including:

 Sending money to Nigeria from Canada is straightforward, and you can save a ton of money in fees by comparing FX rates and transfer fees between money transfer services.

-If you are transferring money to Nigeria or another African country (e.g. Ghana, Ethiopia, or Zimbabwe) from the U.S. or U.K, the process is the same.
+If you transfer money to Nigeria or another African country (e.g. Ghana, Ethiopia, or Zimbabwe) from the U.S. or U.K, the process is the same.

 Wise offers some of the best value for money because they use a competitive mid-market rate to convert your currency.